kaltura/playkit-js/README.md

 ```

 ## Documentation: API, Configuration and Guides
-The player can be configured and controlled easily using the Player API, click [here](docs/api.md) to learn more.
+The player can be configured and controlled easily using the Player API.

 - **Configuration**
 <br>Click [here](docs/configuration.md) to learn more.